Spotted Owl Observations Database FAQs

 - What does the MASTEROWL number represent?

 Generally, each unique MASTEROWL number is associated with a cluster of related observations in the same geographic area.
 Usually (but see below), one and only one observation per MASTEROWL number is designated as an “Activity Center.”
 The MASTEROWL number does not explicitly refer to an individual owl or pair of owls, and is not necessarily synonymous with an owl’s “territory.”
-The group of observations that share a MASTEROWL number are best thought of as a survey record for a known Spotted Owl site, i.e., a patch of habitat that is currently occupied (or has been occupied in the past) by one or more Spotted Owls.
+The group of observations that share a MASTEROWL number are best thought of as a survey history for a known Spotted Owl site, i.e., a patch of habitat that is currently occupied (or has been occupied in the past) by one or more Spotted Owls.
 The spider diagram aids in visualizing the geographic extent of the site and shifts in habitat use over time.

 - What constitutes an “Activity Center?”